jaidalmotra/jaidalmotra/README.md

 - 🌱 I’m currently learning **Machine learning ,Deep Learning and Cloud**

-- 👨‍💻 All of my projects are available at [my github-jaidalmotra](my github-jaidalmotra)
+- 👨‍💻 All of my projects are available at my github- jaidalmotra

 - 💬 Ask me about **Frontend and Artificial Intelligence**